cpske/ISP/assignment/week8/terms-and-concepts.md

 ---
-title: Software Concepts and Terms
+title: Software Concepts and Principles
 ---

 Design Patterns and Refactoring use some common vocabulary and concepts concepts to explain their rationale.